 - Transfer the dough to a floured surface and divide dough in half.
 Reserving 1/2 of the dough for another use.
 With the remaining 1/2 divide into thirds (approx 200 gr).

 - Transfer the loaf to a cooling rack.
-Brush the top with softened butter.
+Then brush the top with softened butter.

 No-knead Easter Bread